rachel170/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the System is the AddressBook and the Actor is the user, unless specified otherwise)
+(For all use cases below, the System is the FlashNotes and the Actor is the user, unless specified otherwise)

-#### Use case: UC01 - Create new Deck
+##### Use case: UC01 - Create new Deck

-##### Precondition: User is in the Home Mode, and is not in review mode.
+**Precondition**: User is in the Home Mode, and is not in review mode.

 **MSS:**